debMan/cheatSheets/lpic2-cheatsheet.md

 - iSCSI:
     internet SCSI, a SCSI storage server’s disk appears as a locally attached client-side disk
+    Learn more about iSCSI at SYBEX Exam 201 and Exam 202 study guide book pages 237-244
     iSCSI addresses can be:
   * iQN: iSCSI Qualified Name: iqn.yyyy‐mm.com.xyz.aabbccddeeffgghh:
     iqn.date.domain.device-identifier, Device identifier (can be a WWN, the